SidShetye/cipherdocs/readme.md

 2. **Currently assumes a single authorized person for each file**.
 Files are  encrypted/re-encrypted for a single GPG key like `you@email.com`.
 So if you want to share that private financial spreadsheet with someone like `spouse@email.com` - that's currently not supported.
 To clarify, they may get the encrypted file via email or by sharing via the cloud service itself - but they won't be able to decrypt it and see anything inside.
 3. No continuous file system monitoring to detect new unencrypted files and encrypting them.
 Currently you must run the encryption script from the `Installation steps` stage periodically.
 Explore via something like `$monitor = New-Object System.IO.FileSystemWatcher` in the future ?
 4. Windows based: Although gpg and powershell are cross platform, the explorer based integration makes them Windows specific.
 Eventually we want to expand these powershell scripts to integrate with Finder (Mac) and Nautilus (Linux) too.
+5. Google Docs files (*.gdoc, *.gslides, *.gsheet, *.gdraw, *.gtable, *.gform) are skipped in reality those are only small pointer files on your hard drive.
+Your actual data is hidden behind a Google Docs API.
+If this concerns you and you want to 'own' your data and encrypt it, best to export all your Google Docs' into self-contained Office/OpenOffice document files.

 # Comments